Biology

 3. Renal Tubules Involved: When ultrafiltration occurs in a renal glomerulus, its filtrate moves through the tubules of the kidney for selective reabsorption – creating successive processes within it.

-4. Improve Waste Elimination: Ultrafiltration is used to remove extra water and waste products from the bloodstream, while selective reabsorption aids the body’s absorption of essential nutrients required by it and also prevents their elimination in the urine.
+4. Improve Waste Elimination: Ultrafiltration is used to remove extra water and waste products from the bloodstream, while selective reabsorption aids the body’s absorption of essential nutrients required by it and also prevents their elimination in urine.

 6. Maintain Equilibrium: Both ultrafiltration and selective reabsorption aid in maintaining equilibrium by controlling the composition and quantity of bodily fluids.